z390development/z390/doc/program_services.md

 ### PARM

-PARM can be accessed via GR1 at program entry and consists of a halfword length followed by the text.
+PARM can be accessed via GR1 at program entry.

+GR1 will contain an address that points to a fullword in storage which points to a storage location with the parm length in a halfword followed by the parm value.

 ``` dos
 ez390 ...
 "PARM(HELLO WORLD)"
 ```

-GR1 points to:
+The fullword pointed to by GR1 points to:

 ``` hlasm
          DC   H'11',C'HELLO WORLD'`